aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-nginx-opensource-observability.md

 ## Objective

-This pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ with Nginx based workloads.
+This pattern demonstrates how to use the _New EKS Cluster Open Source Observability Accelerator_ with Nginx based workloads and control plane logging.

 ## Prerequisites